7804 Words | Reading Time: 20 Minutes

 There are four different types of clients that influencers and business owners come across, but two types will invest in premium offers.

 Sophisticated clients thoroughly research what they buy before they buy it.
 They have money and they are educated, so they appreciate the advice of a closer.
-The closer may point out some considerations that the client missed in their research.
+The high ticket closer may point out some considerations that the client missed in their research.

 Affluent clients aren’t concerned about costs.
 They buy based on how the product makes them feel.
 They want a superior buying experience that is exclusive and luxurious.
 The closer will emphasize exclusivity and convenience when speaking with affluent clients.